John Bewick (engraver): Biography

-Even in the days of Amand-Durand facsimiles the 'Emblems of Mortality' was a praiseworthy memento of those marvellous woodcuts which, as we are now taught to believe, the obscure Hans Lutzelburger engraved after Holbein's designs.
+Even in the days of Amand-Durand facsimiles the 'Emblems of Mortality' was a memento of those woodcuts which the obscure Hans Lutzelburger engraved after Holbein's designs.
 In details, John Bewick's copies vary considerably from the originals; and in one instance, that of the 'Creation,' where the earlier illustrator has represented the first person of the Trinity in a papal tiara, his imitator, by editorial desire, has substituted a design of his own.
-But the spirit of the old cuts is almost always preserved; and considering the hasty and ill-paid character of the work, its general fidelity to Holbein is remarkable.
+But the spirit of the old cuts is almost always preserved its general fidelity to Holbein is remarkable.
 After 'Death's Dance' came a little group of books, chiefly intended for the education of children.
 Of these it is impossible to give any detailed or exhaustive account, nor is it needful, as they have all a strong family resemblance.
 The first two, 'Proverbs Exemplified,' 1790, and the 'Progress of Man and Society;' 1791, were by Hogarth's commentator, Dr. Trusler.
 The former is sufficiently explained by its title; the latter is a kind of modern version of the old Latin and High Dutch 'Orbis Pictos' of Comenius published at Amsterdam in 1667.
 Both of these books are undoubtedly illustrated by John Bewick alone whose name is given in the 'Preface' to the 'Proverbs.'
 Besides these there are the 'Looking Glass for the Mind,' 1792, the charming 'Tales for Youth,' 1794, and the 'Blossoms of Morality,' 1796.